cloudyonthemic/to-do/README.md

 - **Add and Remove Tasks**: You can easily add new tasks to your to-do list and remove them once they are completed. ✍️

-- **Minimalist Design**: We believe in keeping things simple and clutter-free.
+- **Minimalist Design**: I believe in keeping things simple and clutter-free.
 The app's design is minimalistic, focusing on functionality and usability. 🎨

 - **Local Storage**: Your tasks are stored locally in your browser, so you don't have to worry about losing them if you close the app or refresh the page. 💾